KasparEtter/ef1p/internet/index.md

 but hard for others to forge.
-Since digital information can be duplicated and appended without degradation, a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) has to depend on the signed content, whereas a handwritten signature always looks the same.
+Since digital information can be duplicated and appended without degradation, a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) has to depend on the signed content.
-(Handwritten signatures are bound to the content by the piece of paper they both appear on.)
+Handwritten signatures, on the other hand, are bound to the content simply by being on the same piece of paper.

 Digital signature schemes consist of three [algorithms](https://en.wikipedia.org/wiki/Algorithm):
 - **Key generation**: First, the signer chooses a random private key,